usaid-cs/yesterday-i-learned/random.md

 1. Both the [imperial horsepower (745.7W) and metric horsepower (735.5W)](https://en.wikipedia.org/wiki/Horsepower) can be approximated to 750W when buying a car.
 1. [London Bridge in 1682 had loads of buildings on it.](https://en.wikipedia.org/wiki/London_Bridge) The bridge was demolished more often than it was collapsed.
 1. Mechnical turks' ["suggested minimum wage"](https://www.reddit.com/r/mturk/wiki/index) is $0.10 a minute, which is about half of actual minimum wage.
-1. Reporting a mod's comment on /r/AskHistorians removes it.
 1. "If [interest rates go up](https://www.reddit.com/r/explainlikeimfive/comments/8hb7vi/eli5_argentina_increases_its_interest_rate_by_40/dyixn5b/) people get more money for saving it.
 They then don't spend it.
 This makes companies sad as less people buy their stuff,so they lower prices to invite them over.
 This lowers inflation."
 1. There is [a hotel, a grocery store, and a souvenir shop](https://en.wikivoyage.org/wiki/Chernobyl) in Chernobyl.
 1. The largest country in Europe is actually [Ukraine](https://en.wikipedia.org/wiki/List_of_European_countries_by_area), if you don't think Russia is a thing, because a country like [that](https://www.theguardian.com/technology/2018/jan/19/twitter-admits-far-more-russian-bots-posted-on-election-than-it-had-disclosed) doesn't deserve to participate in [any event](http://www.cbc.ca/sports/olympics/ioc-russia-doping-1.4432781).